 2019 International Conference on the American Revolution

-The Museum of the American Revolution, the Pritzker Military Museum and Library, and the Richard C. von Hess Foundation are pleased to present the 2019 International Conference on the American Revolution.
-This event will bring noted historians, writers and curators from Ireland, Scotland, England and the United States together to explore military, political, social, and artistic themes from the Age of Revolutions.
+The Museum of the American Revolution, the Pritzker Military Museum and Library, and the Richard C. von Hess Foundation presented the International Conference on the American Revolution in October 2019.
+The event brought noted historians, writers, and curators from Ireland, Scotland, England, and the United States together to explore military, political, social, and artistic themes from the Age of Revolutions.